slimphp/PHP-View/README.md

 Note that PHP-View has no built-in mitigation from XSS attacks.
 It is the developer's responsibility to use `htmlspecialchars()` or a component like [zend-escaper](https://github.com/zendframework/zend-escaper).
 Alternatively, consider  [Twig-View](https://github.com/slimphp/Twig-View).

-## Templates
-You may use `$this` inside your php templates. `$this` will be the actual PhpRenderer object will allow you to render sub-templates

 ## Installation

 Install with [Composer](http://getcomposer.org):